gouniverse/cms/README.md

 ![tests](https://github.com/gouniverse/cms/workflows/tests/badge.svg)

-PREVIEW ONLY.
-NOT STABLE API CAN AND WILL CHANGE FREQUENTLY

 A "plug-and-play" content managing system (CMS) for GoLang that does its job and stays out of your way.

 ## Introduction